Select Page

 Cons of the Warwick Castle Light Trail

-• Car park is a relatively long walk away from the Castle which can be tiring for younger children
+• Car park is a relatively long walk away from the Castle which can be really tiring for younger children especially in the evenings

 • Expensive for a family if visiting light trail alone.

-Hints and tips for the Warwick Castle Light Trail
+Hints and tips for families visiting the Warwick Castle Light Trail

 Here are some hints and tips to make the most of your experience: